springfox/springfox/README.md

 ## Change log available [here](History.md)

 ### Migration From 0.8.0 -> 0.8.4+
 Prior to 0.8.4 the configuration of Swagger-springmvc was far too verbose as indicated by a number of users.
 SwaggerSpringMvcPlugin was introduced to make configuration simpler and less verbose.
 It is recommended to follow the usage guides above and migrate your swagger-springmvc configuration to use the `SwaggerSpringMvcPlugin`

 ### How It works

 Swagger-springmvc bootstraps your spring application and scans the `RequestMappingHandlerMapping's` created by spring to generate the swagger documentation for your applications API's.
-Swagger-springmvc depends on the swagger-core library which is actively maintained by the creators of the swagger specification.
-Swagger-springmvc is written in Java and Swagger core is written in Scala (swagger-springmvc is tested using groovy).
-Swagger-core is effectively the base implementation of the Swagger specification, it defines all models and annotations as mentioned in the swagger specification.
 Swagger-springmvc stores the generated swagger documentation, in memory, and serves it as JSON using a spring controller.